 After Congress passes the SAFE Banking Act, the joint interagency body of regulators, FFIEC, will convene to begin writing the rules and regulations for financial institutions that engage with Cannabis Related Businesses.
-Generally, when new law is enacted this process can take a couple of years.
+Generally, when a new law is enacted, this process can take a couple of years.
 However, I would anticipate that initial guidance from the agency will come out fairly quickly as the individual regulators have inevitably been considering this issue.
-They have been studying state regulators actual experience with current institutions in the space and they have an existing regulatory apparatus pertaining to higher risk industries.
+They have been studying state regulators actual experience with current institutions in the space, and they have an existing regulatory apparatus pertaining to higher risk industries.

 Will financial institutions rush into bank cannabis after SAFE Banking passes?

 No!
 That is the short answer.
 Banking the cannabis industry will never be for every financial institution.
 Why?
 Because it takes a commitment from the institution to put infrastructure in place to safely bank cannabis businesses.
 Banking cannabis businesses on an ad-hoc basis could be a recipe for disaster for the institution.
 The onus is on the bank to make sure that each cannabis business (or any business) is completely legal.
-As the state laws regarding legalized cannabis have been written, what legal means in the cannabis industry is that the business is licensed and compliant with all of the state and local laws.
-If an in institution takes on cannabis businesses, it would be well advised to have the subject matter expertise and a mechanism to insure the legality and compliance of the businesses.
+As the state laws regarding legalized cannabis have been written, what legal means in the cannabis industry is that the business is licensed and compliant with all the state and local laws.
+If an in institution takes on cannabis businesses, it would be well advised to have the subject expertise and a mechanism to insure the legality and compliance of the businesses.
 The institution also needs to be able to monitor the cash flows in and out of the cannabis businesses and compare them with “track and trace” software.

 Will financial institutions that are early movers into the industry see benefits?

 Yes!
 That is the short answer.
 While not all financial institutions will provide banking services to the cannabis industry, many more will move into the space in anticipation of SAFE Banking and even more will follow after its passage.
-This is because institutions will realize that they are unlikely to experience Federal Regulatory backlash just for banking the industry, which has been a grey area since the initial cannabis state initiatives were passed.
+This is because institutions will realize that they are unlikely to experience Federal Regulatory backlash just for banking the industry, which has been a gray area since the initial cannabis state initiatives were passed.
 Cannabis is a net new industry for institutions that rarely see net new industries.
 Early movers into the space will be able to capture what will be a growing and loyal business segment.
 As cannabis related businesses have been shut out of the financial services industry, the businesses and the employees are hungry for a variety of banking products (a cross-seller’s dream).
 And, because cannabis businesses pay to put their cash into banks, the depository alone is a significant profit center.

 “What about lending?”